jeamy/asciisky/README.md

 # ASCII Sky - Celestial Tracker

-A web application that displays the current positions of celestial bodies (Sun, Moon, planets) in ASCII art, specifically for Vienna, Austria.
+A web application that displays the current positions of celestial bodies (Sun, Moon, planets) in ASCII art.

 ## Features